-We are currently engaged in various legal disputes with two minority shareholders of our subsidiary SofaWare Technologies Ltd. One of these shareholders is alleging we are oppressing him as a minority shareholder, and he is seeking to compel us to purchase his shares.
-He is currently valuing his shares at NIS 16 million, subject to change.
-The other minority shareholder claims that he and other minority shareholders are entitled to exercise veto rights with respect to certain actions of SofaWare.
+We are currently engaged in various legal disputes with two minority shareholders of our subsidiary SofaWare Technologies Ltd. Both of these shareholders are alleging that we are oppressing them as minority shareholders.
+One of them is seeking to compel us to purchase his shares, currently values his shares at NIS 16 million, and is seeking judicial appraisal with respect to his shares.
+The other minority shareholder is seeking remedies that include restrictions on our ability to develop products that compete with SofaWare, and changes in SofaWare's board of directors.
 The same shareholder also filed a derivative claim against us on behalf of SofaWare.
-On February 14, 2008, the court partially accepted the derivative claim and ordered that we pay SofaWare NIS 13 million plus interest.
+On February 14, 2008, the court hearing this case partially accepted the derivative claim and ordered that we pay SofaWare NIS 13 million plus interest.
 Both parties have appealed this ruling.
 We are also engaged in additional litigation with these two minority shareholders.
-We believe that the claims filed by these two minority shareholders are without merit and intend to contest these claims vigorously.
+We believe that the claims filed by these two minority shareholders are without merit and intend to continue to contest these claims vigorously.

-Further, we are the defendants in various lawsuits, including employment-related litigation claims, lease termination claims, patent infringement and other legal proceedings in the normal course of our business.
+Further, we are the defendant in various other lawsuits, including employment-related litigation claims, lease termination claims and other legal proceedings in the normal course of our business.
 Litigation and governmental proceedings can be expensive, lengthy and disruptive to normal business operations, and can require extensive management attention and resources, regardless of their merit.
-While we intend to defend the aforementioned matters vigorously, we cannot predict the results of complex legal proceedings, and an unfavorable resolution of a lawsuit or proceeding could materially adversely affect our business, results of operations and financial condition.
+While we currently intend to defend the aforementioned matters vigorously, we cannot predict the results of complex legal proceedings, and an unfavorable resolution of a lawsuit or proceeding could materially adversely affect our business, results of operations and financial condition.
+See also "Item 8 - Financial Information" under the caption "Legal Proceedings."